sininen-blue/2526-first-sem/fundamentals-of-programming-1/7_plus/day_14.md

 To remove a tracked file from the repository and the working directory, you can use the `git rm` command.
 And then run `git commit` to record the change.

-This means that the file itself will be deleted from your folder, but it's previous versions will still be available in the Git history.
+This means that the file itself will be deleted from your folder, but its previous versions will still be available in the Git history.

 ```bash
 git rm <file>